wildducktheories/jsh/README.md

 ==========
 A distribution is a collection of packages.

-A runtime tree will typically contain several distributions some of which may contain packages with identical names.
+A installation tree will typically contain several distributions some of which may contain packages with identical names.
 In this case, the package implementation that occurs in the distribution whose name is first in the lexical order of all distributions found in mnt/jsh/dist is the one that wins.

 Distributions are managed by a manager who is responsible for determining the composition and versions of each package in the distrbution.